rOpenGov/pxweb/README.md

 ## Development information

-This package is still in its early development stages.
-The package can already be used in its present form to construct a simple menu system, to mine the PX-web APIs for data, or to discover new data.
-However, work is needed to improve usability and widen the range of possible applications.
+The package can be used to construct a simple menu system, to mine the PX-web APIs for data, or to discover new data.
+Further work is needed to improve usability and widen the range of possible applications.
 You are invited to contribute to package development in any way you can and want to.
 You will, of course, be given due credit for your work.

 ## Reporting bugs